ropensci-archive/roweb2/content/blog/2018-05-03-onboarding-is-work.md

 [Charles T. Gray](https://ropensci.org/blog/2018/03/13/ode-to-testing/)
 and [Miles
 McBain](https://ropensci.org/blog/2018/04/06/peer-review-value/).
 We
-this effort by asking reviewers to self-report the hours spent reviewing.
+measure this effort by asking reviewers to self-report the hours spent reviewing.
 We do so to understand the amount of effort we are asking reviewers for, so we can let new reviewers know what to expect, and so hopefully in the future we can measure the success of efforts to